ndg63276/givenergy-manager/README.md

 ```
 This might correspond to 4 hours of cheap electricity from 01:30 to 05:30, so keep the battery level above 10% for that time (probably while charging the battery)
 Between 9am and 6pm keep the battery level high, but if it gets above 85%, turn on the smart plug to avoid exporting if possible.
 (There is a 5% buffer, so will actually only turn on at 90%)
-* tapo_enable_if_battery_full - set True or False to enable/disable the Tapo switching.
-True requires the Tapo library from https://github.com/fishbigger/TapoP100 to be installed
-* tapo_ip - local IP address of the Tapo plug
-* tapo_username - your Tapo username
-* tapo_password - your Tapo password
-* smartlife_enable_if_battery_full - set True or False to enable/disable the Smartlife switching.
-* smartlife_username - your Smartlife username
-* smartlife_password - your Smartlife password
-* smartlife_region - your Smartlife region, either US, EU or CN
-* smartlife_device_name - the xxact name of Smartlife device to turn on/off

 ### GivEnergy Smart plugs
 GivEnergy smart plugs are just rebadged Smartlife plugs, so if you want to switch them based on your battery level, you can!
 But you will lose the ability to control them from the GivEnergy app.
 Simply download the Smartlife app if you haven't already, then: